Data Augmentation Revisited: Rethinking the Distribution Gap between Clean and Augmented Data: Data Augmentation Revisited

+For cross-entropy loss with softmax, the $\mathbf{H}$ is positive semi-definite and independent of $y$.
+Then, the second-order term in Equation (\ref{euq_taylor}) requires that $w_{i,d} \rightarrow 0$ for all $i$, if the variance of $h_d(g(x))$ is large.
+Since the intensive data augmentation must cause large variances of some features and such regularization on $w_{i,k}$ is not appropriate for major features, a reasonable solution is given: \begin{enumerate}[1)] \item \textit{for major features,} $|h_d(g(x))-h_d(x)| < \zeta_1$, \item \textit{for minor features,} $|h_{d}(g(x))-h_{d}(x)| > \epsilon_1$, \end{enumerate} \textit{where $\zeta_1 > 0$ is a small value, and $\epsilon_1 \geqslant \zeta_1$.} These two inequalities highlight that the major features that are important to classify should be preserved as much and the minor features can be changed a lot after data augmentation.
+Comparing that $\hat{R}$ restricts $w_{i,d} \approx w_{j,d}$ for $1 \leqslant i,j \leqslant C$, $\hat{R}_{\mathrm{aug}}$ directly restricts $w_{i,d}\rightarrow 0$ for minor features $h_d$.
+While maintaining the optimized objective consistent, the intensive data augmentation also regularizes the corresponding weights of minor features.

-For numeral recognition, the transformation Invert is successful to be used, even though the numeral specific color is changed to that not involved in the original dataset.
+This is consistent with the empirical results \cite{Cubuk_2019_CVPR}, whose augmentation policies are selected by $\hat{R}$ on a validation set.
+For numeral recognition, the transformation invert is successful to be used, even though the numeral specific color is changed to that not involved in the original dataset.
 On the other hand, the transformation horizontal flipping used commonly in natural images is never used in numeral recognition.
 It is consistent with prior knowledge that the relative color of the numeral and its background and the direction of the numeral are major features, but the specific color of numeral is a minor feature.